Come join us!

 or anyone whose sales are a fund-raiser for a charitable purpose.

-Your fees go to support deserving local charities selected by the members of the Men's Club of
+Your fees go to support deserving local charities selected by the membership of the Men's Club of

 What can I sell at the market?

-All kinds of things, as long as it's something YOU have made.
-Our primary focus is locally-grown produce, but our vendors also have also had good results selling fresh eggs, homemade cheese and other dairy items, pickles and relishes, jams and jellies, local honey, yard and garden plants, cut flowers, fresh bread and other baked goods, birdhouses, picnic tables, walking sticks and canes, toys and other folk art, quilts, soaps, candles, and much more.
+All kinds of things, as long as it's something YOU or your family have made.
+We especially like to see locally-grown produce, but our vendors also have also had good results selling fresh eggs, homemade cheese and other dairy items, pickles and relishes, jams and jellies, local honey, yard and garden plants, cut flowers, fresh bread and other baked goods, birdhouses, picnic tables, walking sticks and canes, toys and other folk art, quilts, crocheting, and other fabric crafts, soaps, candles, and much more.

 What isn't allowed?